picturesofultra/picturesofultra.github.io/content/videos/2015/travailen.rst

 :slug: travailen
 :date: 2021-01-31
-:summary: "Travailen" follows Ryan Sandes and Ryno Griesel’s on their attempt of the Drakensberg Grand Traverse (DGT)
+:summary: Travailen follows Ryan Sandes and Ryno Griesel’s on their attempt of the Drakensberg Grand Traverse (DGT)
 :release_year: 2015
 :duration:
 :language: English